How to travel with only a carry-on

 .

-It's important to pay attention to the size and weight of the carry-on, as I explain below.
+Just make sure to pay attention to the size and weight limits for carry-ons, as I explain in the next section.

 .